FrankRoos/KYKLOS-BUNDLE/src/main/resources/org.gft.processors.watertrackinghourly/documentation.md

 ***

 ## Description
-It Computes Daily, weekly and Monthly Water Consumption based on the given instant water flows and timestamps values.
+It Computes Waiting Time and hourly Water Consumption based on the given instant water flows and timestamps values.

 ***

 ## Required inputs
-#### value ,date_unix_ts and (Yes/No)
+#### value, date_unix_ts, a double and (Yes/No)

 ***